featured image

 Entertainment

 However, the VAT treatment differs for staff entertainment.
 Businesses can reclaim VAT on expenses incurred for providing entertainment or hospitality to employees, such as staff parties, team-building activities, or meals during business trips.
 To qualify for VAT recovery, the entertainment must serve a business purpose, such as rewarding employees for good work or maintaining/improving staff morale.
-Additionally, the entertainment should not be provided solely to directors, partners, or sole proprietors, and employees should not be acting as hosts to non-employees.
+Additionally, the entertainment should not be provided solely to directors, partners, or sole proprietors, and employees cannot be acting as hosts to non-employees.

 author